-The purpose of the EIR is to identify potentially significant environmental issues and impacts associated with the Mendocino Railway's preferred remedial action for OU-E - Institutional Control / Containment Alternative.
-The Institutional Controls / Containment method was proposed in the Final Feasibility Study Operable Unit E (September 2019), and is further outlined in the Draft Remedial Action Plan Operable Unit-E (October 2020).
+The purpose of the EIR is to identify potentially significant environmental issues and impacts associated with Mendocino Railway's proposed Mill Pond Remediation and Dam Stabilization Project.
+This proposed project has a dual purpose of meeting DSOD requirements for structural improvements and meeting DTSC requirements for remedial action.
+Improvements to the Mill Pond Dam are required to implement the preferred remedial action for Pond 8 (Institutional Control / Containment Alternative).
+The Institutional Controls / Containment method was proposed in the approved Final Feasibility Study Operable Unit E (September 2019), and is further outlined in the Draft Remedial Action Plan Operable Unit-E (October 2020).